Meet Our Vets - Petaluma Veterinary Hospital

 Dr. Titchenal was raised in San Jose, California.
 His mother claims that he knew from the time he was a little boy that he wanted to be a veterinarian.

-He attended University of Hawaii on a basketball scholarship and graduated at the top of his class as a Zoology major.
-He continued his education at UC Davis School of Veterinary Medicine, earning Regent and Hart Scholarships and winning the Merck award as the top student/clinician in his class.
+He attended the University of Hawaii on a basketball scholarship and graduated at the top of his class as a Zoology major.
+He then received his DVM from UC Davis School of Veterinary Medicine, and won the Merck award as the top student/clinician in his class.

 Dr. Titchenal and his wife Cindy have been married since 1975 and live in Sonoma CA.